 Nursing Workforce Development

-The ANA is currently urging lawmakers to co-sponsor H.R.
+ANA is currently urging lawmakers to co-sponsor H.R.
 728/S. 1399, the bipartisan Title VIII Nursing Workforce Reauthorization Act of 2019, which would reauthorize nursing workforce development programs through fiscal year 2024.
 Title VIII provides the largest source of federal funding for nursing education.
-These programs are invaluable to institutions that educate registered nurses for practice in rural and medically underserved communities.
+These programs are invaluable to institutions that educate RNs for practice, particularly in rural and medically underserved communities.

 Title VIII programs bolster nursing education from entry-level preparation through graduate study.
 According to the Health Resources and Services Administration (HRSA), between FY 2006 and FY 2012 alone, these programs provided loans, scholarships, and programmatic support to more than 450,000 nursing students and nurses.
 For five decades, these programs have helped build the supply and distribution of qualified nurses needed in all health care settings.

 - Advanced Education Nursing: Provides grants to nursing schools, academic health centers, and other entities to enhance education and practice for nurses in master’s and post-master’s programs.
 These programs prepare nurse practitioners, clinical nurse specialists, certified nurse midwives, certified registered nurse anesthetists, nurse educators, nurse administrators, and public health nurses.

 - Workforce Diversity Grants: Provides grants to increase opportunities for individuals who are from disadvantaged backgrounds, including students from economically disadvantaged families, as well as for racial and ethnic minorities underrepresented in the nursing profession.